designstem/projects/frequency/index.md

 -

-You just experienced a [stroboscopic effect](https://en.wikipedia.org/wiki/Stroboscopic_effect) occurring on a movie clip.
+You just experienced a [stroboscopic effect](https://en.wikipedia.org/wiki/Stroboscopic_effect) occurring during the movie clip.
 It is visible because the recording has slower [frame rate](https://en.wikipedia.org/wiki/Frame_rate) than the [rate of revolutions](https://en.wikipedia.org/wiki/Revolutions_per_minute) the object had in a given timeframe.

 <br>

-<f-fact-icon size="small" /> ~In other words, as the movie clip is just a frequent series of pictures (frames) played really fast (movies usually have 24 fps) and **wheels were rotating fast enough not to be in sync in every frame** to produce natural visual impression of rotating wheel.~
+><f-fact-icon size="small" /><small> In other words, the movie clip is just a frequent series of pictures (frames) played very quickly (movies usually have 24 fps) and the **wheels were rotating quickly enough not to be in sync in every frame** ; this produces a natural visual impression of rotating wheel.</small>

 -
 <div style= "width:81%">